Best 10 Eco-Friendly Brewing Tips

 Gardening is a great way to get outside and enjoy the fresh air.
 Growing your tea is a fun and rewarding experience.
 Tea is easy to grow and can be grown in a small space.
 You can grow tea from seed, cuttings, or division.
 The best time to plant tea is in the spring or fall.

-Tea is one of the most popular beverages in the world.
-It can be made using leaves from the Camellia sinensis plant or many herbal tea plants.
+Tea is one of the most popular beverages in the world and can be made using leaves from the Camellia sinensis plant or many herbal tea plants.
 Growing your tea at home is relatively easy and only requires a few supplies.
-With patience, you can enjoy fresh, homemade tea while saving money on store-bought varieties.
+You can enjoy fresh, homemade tea while saving money on store-bought varieties with patience.

 9. Buy from Responsible Brands